cambridge-mlg/mlg-website/content/members/_index.md

 University of Cambridge, specialising in Information and Computer Engineering, with a year's study of topics in Software Engineering and Aeronautics at the Massachusetts Institute of Technology.

+### Vincent Stimper

+I am a PhD student in the [ELLIS program](https://ellis.eu/phd-postdoc) being supervised by [Jose Miguel Hernandez Lobato](https://jmhl.org/) (University of Cambridge) and [Bernhard Schölkopf](https://is.mpg.de/person/bs) (Max Planck Institute for Intelligent Systems).
+At the moment, I am working in the Empirical Inference Department at the Max Planck Institute for Intelligent Systems in Tübingen, Germany.
+My Cambridge-Tübingen PhD Fellowship is generously funded by Amazon.
+My mission is to create theoretically substantiated machine learning algorithms for natural science and engineering applications.
+More information can be found on my [Max Planck Institute website](https://is.mpg.de/person/vstimper).

+{{< figure src="/images/vincent_stimper.jpg" class="profile-image">}}